open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ![Excel data 01](./ch6_files/data01.JPG)

 #### CSV files
 We will now upload the same data from above, but from a .csv file named [data_02](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part2/ch6_files/data_02.csv).
-Please follow the link and click on the "Copy raw contents" button, select all, then paste the records into a new Excel file on your laptop, saving it as "data_02.csv"
+Please follow the link and click the "Copy raw contents" button (next to the pencil edit button), then paste the records into a new Notepad file (Windows) or TextEdit file (MacOS), and save it as "data_02.csv".
+Find the path of your file to update the `filename` in the code below.

 ```
 import pandas as pd
 filepath = r'C:\Users\User1\Downloads\data_02.csv'
 col_names = ['country','continent','year','pop']
 df2 = pd.read_csv(filepath, sep='|', usecols=col_names)
-df2.head() # you can also use: print(df2.head()) -- VS Code supports both
+print(df2.head())
 ```

 - Similarly to the previous example, we have accessed the data located outside the app folder, and therefore specified a filepath as a raw string.